 A sunburn is a burn to the skin that is caused by exposure to UV rays of the sun - specifically UVB radiation.
 It can appear as a red, painful skin lesion that is also hot to touch.
 Sun burns will usually set in 2-6 hours after exposure, peaks at 12-36 hours and fades after about 72 hours.

-After sunburns, negative effects on the body include: inadequate DNA repair, decreased immune response, damage to melanin cell and free radical damage.
+After sunburns, negative effects on the body include: inadequate DNA repair, decreased immune response, damage to melanin cells and free radical damage.